Darin Ruf Player Props: Brewers vs. Giants

 Darin Ruf At The Plate

-- This season, Ruf has recorded at least one hit in eight of 15 games (53.3%), and had multiple hits twice.
+- In eight of 16 games this year (50.0%), Ruf has reached base via hit, and that includes multiple hits twice.

-- In 15 games played this year, he has not hit a home run.
+- In 16 games played this year, he has not gone deep.

 - He has scored a run in two games this year, but just one run each time.